wasmer-examples/nuxt-wasmer-starter/README.md

 ```

 > [!TIP]
-> You can also run `wasmer run . --net -- --port 3000` in the root of this repo, after running `npm run generate`
+> You can also run `wasmer run . --net -- --port 3000` in the root of this repo, after running `npm run build`

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.